Greg Hunt: Morrison government (2018–2022)

+On 2 December 2021, Hunt announced his intention to retire from politics in the 2022 federal election.
+Former Prime Minister Scott Morrison publicly paid tribute to Hunt upon his retirement, describing him as "an incredibly great member of my team" with "a big brain and a big heart", reflecting broad cross-bench appreciation for his long service and leadership of the pandemic response.

 Political positions

 Hunt was described in 2017 as a "'small-l liberal' from the party's progressive wing".
 In 2012 he was described as "a moderate who is part of Tony Abbott's inner circle, and arguably the pre-eminent federal Liberal from Victoria".
 However, according to The Sydney Morning Herald in 2021, Hunt is a member of the centre-right faction of the Liberal Party.

 Hunt voted for removing the ban on the abortion drug RU-486 and supported the legalisation of same-sex marriage.

 In 2006 Hunt and three other Liberal MPs put forward a proposal to fund full-time chaplains in state schools, in what eventually became the National School Chaplaincy Programme.
 He reportedly described state schools as "anti-religious" and said there was "a clear need in our schools for the mentoring and personal development, counselling and crisis management, the opportunity for values-based guidance and religious education that a chaplain could provide".